How to Rent an Apartment or House with Bad Credit

 In some cases, landlords may use tenant-screening services or rental-specific credit scores to approve applicants.[1]

 One of the best ways to understand what a potential landlord sees on your credit report is by checking your credit report yourself.
 By law, you can check your credit report once per year for free from each of the major credit bureaus by requesting copies online through AnnualCreditReport.com.
-Because of the COVID pandemic, however, through the end of 2023, you can continue to get a free weekly credit report from each of the three major credit reporting bureaus (Experian, Equifax and TransUnion).
-Experian allows a free credit score as well.[11]
+This site now allows you to view your credit report weekly.
+[11]

 What else do landlords look for in your application?